EuroCRIS/CASRAI-Dictionairies/Objects/Video Recording.md

 ## Short definition
 Works such as film, video, or new media developed as a result of an artistic practice.
 May serve for commercial purposes.
 ## Fields
-(following a description of Video Recording in the [Outputs - Artistic - Other](../Templates/Outputs%20-%20Artistic%20-%20Other.md) template):
 [Title](../Object-Fields/Video%20Recording/Title.md),
 [Series Title](../Object-Fields/Video%20Recording/Series%20Title.md),
 [Co-performers](../Object-Fields/Video%20Recording/Co-performers.md),